 Digital marketing includes mobile marketing.
 According to Statista, 85% of adults in America have a smartphone.
 In Australia, that number is around 80% and is predicted to rise over the next five years.
 By making your website responsive on mobile, you can tap into that huge pool of potential customers.
 People are spending more time than ever on mobile devices and this should be an integral part of your digital marketing strategy.

 We’ve already touched on a couple of examples of big brands that are doing some exciting things online but it’s not just the big brands you can learn from.
 Your competitors are also likely to be active online and you can use their platforms to carry out research and get an insight into what works for them and what doesn’t.
 You can learn more about how they communicate with their customers, what are their strategies when it comes to engaging with their audience and what platforms are they using to drive engagement.
+On top of these tips, it's best to expand your knowledge of the business field with an online MBA degree.

 If you are not online, then it makes it extremely difficult for you to be discovered by new customers and it gives your competitors that are online a head start.